d0n601/CSUS-CSC154/Lab2/writeup/CSC154_Lab2_Ryan_kozak.md

 # Conclusion
 The Metasploitable VM is full of vulnerabilities, that is why it was created.
 We've only taken one of the many paths available to root this machine.
-There are multiple vulnerabilities in [Tikiwiki](https://tiki.org/HomePage) alone, of which we only explored one.
+There are multiple vulnerabilities in [Tikiwiki](https://tiki.org/HomePage) alone, of which we only explored two.
 Additionally, there are many other ports running services we've not yet explored.

 ## Mitigation Tactics